osmarviana/osmarviana/README.md

 - 👋 Hi, I’m @osmarviana
-- 👀 I’m interested in  adiquirir conhecimento na programação
+- 👀 I'm interested in acquiring knowledge in programming
-- 🌱 I’m currently learning  front end em Javascript
+- 🌱 I'm currently learning Javascript front-end, and I already have some knowledge in HTML and CSS
-- 💞️ I’m looking to collaborate on  qualquer projeto que me traga aprendizado e oprtunidades
+- 💞️ I am willing to collaborate with any project that brings me learning and opportunities
 - 📫 Como chegar: osmarvianatorres@gmail.com

 <!---